sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 > Find more information about the graph data model in the [SAP HANA reference](https://help.sap.com/viewer/f381aa9c4b99457fb3c6b53a2fd29c02/latest/en-US).

-Create a graph workspace to define a graph in terms of tables and columns by returning to the SAP Web IDE editor and creating a file with the extension `hdbgraphworkspace`:
+Create a graph workspace to define a graph in terms of tables and columns by returning to the SAP Business Application Studio editor and creating a file with the extension `hdbgraphworkspace` (and be sure to Deploy again):

 ```SQL
 graph workspace HANA_GRAPH